nicocalu/PPI-Graphomer/README.md

 python generate_batch.py  --data [path_to_CheckedData] -gpu_path [path_to_PreprocessedGpuData] --batch_path [path_to_BatchData]
 ```
 This script will further organize the data.
+For these pre-processed files, we have organized a final dataset for testing, which is available for download in the cloud[https://drive.google.com/file/d/1P34xuDxNu9WFvPK6JoKxqo3QWA2P_azm/view?usp=drive_link].
+This data is derived from Test Set 1 mentioned in the paper.
 ```bash
 python evaluate.py  --batch_path [path_to_BatchData]
 ```
 This script will print the model and output the correlation coefficient between the predicted values and labels for the batch.

 We have divided the whole step into several items in order to speed up the process by separating the esm large model prediction process from the affinity prediction process.